-I am a multilingual life sciences researcher with professional training within the UK and Scandinavian market.
-I am passionate to learn more about the life sciences domain in Sweden, and become active within the Swedish and EU science policy area.
+I am a multilingual life sciences professional with training within the UK and Scandinavian market.
+I am passionate to learn more about the life sciences domain in Sweden, and enjoy being active within the Swedish and EU science policy area.
 This came from my advocacy work as an active member and vice chair of the KI Postdoc Association (elected for 2018), my time at the Swedish Research Council (seconded during 2019), as well as my training within Open Science (2019).

 Currently, I am working for Cancer Research KI as a Forskningssekreterare/ Research Administrator where I assist in the coordination of activities of this umbrella organisation within KI.
-I am also a part-time researcher at Craig Wheelock's mass spetrometry laboratory at MBB.
+I was also working as a full time researcher at Craig Wheelock's mass spetrometry laboratory at MBB for 3 years.
 Another topic that I also feel very strongly about is understanding more about our work environment.
 I believe that a strong component to having a productive environment, with the possibility to retain talented staff, and promote growth begins with creating working conditions that are fair, supportive and reflect the need of the staff that are inhabiting it.
 I have taken a pro-active mindset to help others (where possible) via the KI Postdoc Association and now will be able to more formally take action as a union representative/arbetsplatsombud for SACO-S at KI.

 Seconded Position at the Swedish Research Council (Stockholm, Sweden)